huanyingtianhe/EasyComfyUI/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started
+First, Install Mysql in your env, create a database for the project, copy the mysql connection string to DATABASE_URL in .env file.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev